B-Roux/notebook/README.md

-# linux-cheatsheet
-A small personal collection of things I like doing to set up Linux machines (mostly virtual machines)
+A small personal collection of files that I like to keep handy for various purposes (such as having easy access to them or easily sharing them).